 Machado Lake, comprised of an upper 40-acre lakeand lower 63-acre marsh separated by a low earthen dam, is located at the Ken Malloy Harbor Regional Park in Los Angeles.
 Over time, sediment accumulation, toxic pollutants and trash degraded the lake and the surrounding habitat, and the state eventually designated as an “impaired water body.”
-OHL North America company OHL USA Inc., (OHL USA) integrated ecological and engineering strategies to rehabilitate the area.
+OHLA USA company OHLA USA Inc., (OHLA USA) integrated ecological and engineering strategies to rehabilitate the area.

 - Lake ecosystem rehabilitation

 - Invasive species removal and landscape improvement at a 290-acre city park

 - 2018, “Best Project” award in the water/environment category from Engineering News Record California Region